 Assistive Listening Systems Vs. Assisted Listening Devices

 An assistive listening system is the complete package of devices.
-A church, meeting hall, sports arena, ect. all must provide assistive listening systems.
-It is not enough just to provide headphones, or receivers.
+A church, meeting hall, sports arena, etc. all must provide assistive listening systems.
+It is not enough to give headphones or receivers.
 You must provide the entire system.

-This ensures that a hearing impaired person who visits your church has what they need in order to enjoy the services just like the other people.
+This ensures that a hearing impaired person who visits your church has what they need to enjoy the services just like the other people.